Nickggrae/barcode-Manager/README.md

 invoiceToProcessed.py: converts invoice format to back to the processed format (just a list of all the items data).

-need to add:
+need to add: (Pressing Matters)
-1. Reformat the creation file
+1. find way to stop crashing from leaving window while in scan mode
-2. delete function input functions
+2. run in different process menu and scan

-1. Check if filename exists before it is sent to the sheet menu.
+3. play a sound when a item is added

-2. files not closing properly before being deleted when the quit process runs and the invoice is generated.
+need to add: (Luxaries)
-3. Check if scan is valid.
+1. make the font size comfigurable from the application
-4. Pull boxfilename and itemfilename from a sheet and make them configurable from the application
+2. make the application window resulation configurable from the application
-5. make the font size comfigurable from the application
+3. make the application start from the running of a single executable
-6. make the application window resulation configurable from the application
+4. store a last used sheet in a file to autofill in for the use an existing sheet field to default to
-7. make the application start from the running of a single executable
+5. Add back buttons rather than having to quit to go back to the menu
-8. store a last used sheet in a file to autofill in for the use an existing sheet field to default to
+6. add note to application window when item is added with no box

-9. Add back buttons rather than having to quit to go back
+5/27/2024
-10. add label showing to press "/" to end the scanning process
+1. Extended the sleep period of the scanner.
-11. add note to application window when item is added with no box
+2. Now screen menu update directly reads the values from the tables and shows the contents in the menu in a table format to make it understandable.

 5/26/2024
 1. Added new function to Sheet Menu to increment the Box number in the sheet.